 Many a times, Government of Himachal Pradesh organizes cultural dance performances for tourists to introduce the tribal Himalayan culture.
 Comparatively, Khajjiar is more crowded and hence less preferred by the nature lovers but more by photographers and selfie maniacs!

-Day 1: Departure from Ahmedabad, overnight train journey.
+Day 1: Departure from Ahmedabad at 11 am, overnight train journey (Train: 19223/Jammu Tawi Express)

-Day 3: Acclimatization Walk, After lunch free time for market.
+Day 3: Acclimatization Walk, After lunch free time for Sightseeing.

 Day 7: Departure for Pathankot and then to Ahmedabad, overnight in train.